panwarlsweet/flashggFinalFit/Signal/README_ResHHbbgg.md

 The script takes the trees with name "bbggtrees_13TeV_DoubleHTag_0" for MC and "Data_13TeV_DoubleHTag_0" for Data.

-If you wish to create workspaces from the trees that are not yet categorized (doCategorization=False in flashgg), then you can use this script to create workspaces.
+This script is to create workspaces from the trees that are not yet categorized (doCategorization=False in flashgg) only.
+For resonant analysis, we don't categorize at tree level.

-Categorization should be specified here according to mass range and signal.: https://github.com/panwarlsweet/flashggFinalFit/blob/setup_ResHH/Signal/trees2ws_data_incl.py#L126-L180 ttHKiller cut is hardcoded (0.26) for MX <550 GeV.
+Categorization should be specified here according to mass range and signal (categorisation is not year dependent).: https://github.com/panwarlsweet/flashggFinalFit/blob/setup_ResHH/Signal/trees2ws_data_incl.py#L126-L180 ttHKiller cut is hardcoded (0.26) for MX <550 GeV.
 Above 550 GeV masses SingleH backgrounds are neglected due to negligible contribution so no ttHKiller cut.

 MX window cut are hardcoded here https://github.com/panwarlsweet/flashggFinalFit/blob/setup_ResHH/Signal/trees2ws_data_incl.py#L122-L123
+NOTE: I prefer hard coded numbers to run for all three years and all masses together to make workflow faster.
+If you don't prefer that then use parse option to change the script and run everything by giving input as command argument.

 ### Now you have the workspaces ready, we can move on to the signal model. ###

 First we run *signalFtest* to determine the number of gausians needed to describe signal (for more info see general README in Signal directory).
 Beware that this script is not perfect and one has to look at the plots produced.
-So I have setup it like, one needs to set doFTEST=1 (other option 0) and give year, date, signal, mass point as input while running the script.
+So I have setup it like, one needs to set doFTEST=1 (set other options 0) and give year, date, signal, mass point as input while running the script.
 ```
 source runSignalScripts_bbgg.sh 2016 $Date Radion 300
 ```
 Once ftest is done, look at output/out_$Data_$Signal$Mass_$Year.pdf file and check all the fits.
 If all fits are good then we can directly go for fitting part.
-But if now than choose a fit to  make reftag abd refproc in the runSignalScripts_bbgg.sh and in the output/out_$Data_$Signal$Mass_$Year/dat/newConfit...dat file change number from -1 so that it could pick the fit of reftag and ref category.
+But if no, then choose a fit to  make reftag and refproc in the runSignalScripts_bbgg.sh and in the output/out_$Data_$Signal$Mass_$Year/dat/newConfit...dat file change number from -1 so that it could pick the fit of reftag and ref category.
+We need to check number only for RV (right vertex).
+For WV it will always -1.

 We need to perform this ftest separately for Signal and Single H processes.
 I prefre to do it locally since it is pretty fast.

-Now when FTest part is one and we have corrected all .dat file according to reference fit whereever fit is not good, our next job is to perform fit by setting the doFIT=1 and doFTest=0.
+Now when FTest part is one and we have corrected all ".dat" file according to reference fit whereever fit is not good, our next job is to perform fit by setting the doFIT=1 and doFTest=0.

 Do this fitting step very carefully, mostly be care full by adding ref proc and tag for each step.
-For single H process, I have updated sh script such that it takes ref process as 5th argue ment and reftag as 6th one.
+For single H process, I have updated runSignalScripts_bbgg.sh script such that it takes ref process as 5th arguement and reftag as 6th one.
 So I will run
 ```
 source runSignalScripts_bbgg.sh 2016 $Date Radion 300 ttH 2
 ```
-it takes ttH process with DoubleHTag_2 catgeory as reference fit for all other single H fits, where Ftest fails.
+it takes ttH process with DoubleHTag_2 catgeory as reference fit for all other single H fits, where Ftest fails and fit is not good.

 You do not have to use it, you can run each step one by one if you wish.
 I submit jobs for each process and each category, but you can run it locally by changing "--runLocal" option.